 In addition, A 2018 study showed that consuming Ketones lowered ghrelin and thus our appetite.

 I would put exogenous ketones in the “only if are aiming for strict ketosis” category, if you’re an elite athlete, or seeking a specific outcome of a medical condition under professional supervision.

 If you really want to nerd out about exogenous ketones, consider this article from somebody I respect and trust, Dr. Peter Attia, on his experiences with them.

-I won’t delve too much deeper on the topic until I can experiment with them myself and report back!
+I won’t delve too much deeper into the topic until I can experiment with them myself and report back!

 “What about other supplements Steve?
 I can’t get enough fat in my diet!”

-Many people struggle getting enough fat in their nutrition, and have found success fat supplementation with MCT (medium-chain triglyceride) oils and powders.
+Many people struggle to get enough fat in their nutrition, and have found success fat supplementation with MCT (medium-chain triglyceride) oils and powders.

 These are two types I’ve experimented with:

 MCT oil can cause digestive challenges and make you immediately run to the bathroom, while the powder version might not cause as much of an issue.
 This was my experience.

 Your mileage (to the bathroom) might vary!
 Start with small amounts of MCT before increasing the quantity.